Healing is often described as progress. Moving forward, fixing what is broken, resolving the past. Neuroscience tells a quieter, more precise story.

-At the core of many therapeutic approaches — from trauma-informed psychology to modern somatic work — is a simple nervous-system skill: the ability to move toward experience and away from it, consciously.
+At the core of many therapeutic approaches, from trauma informed psychology to modern somatic work, is a simple nervous system skill.
+The ability to move toward experience and away from it consciously.

-This is known as association and disassociation.
+This is known as association and dissociation.

 Association

-Association is the capacity to gently connect with internal experience — sensation, emotion, memory, or meaning — without becoming overwhelmed by it.
+Association is the capacity to gently connect with internal experience.
+Sensation, emotion, memory, or meaning.
+Without becoming overwhelmed by it.
 It allows the nervous system to access information that has been held in the body, often outside conscious awareness.

 When association is paced and supported, it enables integration rather than reactivation.

-Why the Movement Between Matters.
+Why the Movement Between Matters

 Healing does not come from staying associated, nor from remaining distanced.
 It comes from the movement between these states.

-Neuroscience describes this as pendulation — the natural oscillation between activation and regulation.
-When this movement is conscious, the nervous system can process stored stress without being overwhelmed.
+When this movement is conscious, the nervous system can process stored stress without becoming overwhelmed.

-This principle appears across disciplines:
+This principle appears across disciplines.

 Different languages.
 Same mechanism.